rnystrom/Blog/_posts/2013-10-17-Iterating-to-an-Ugly-UI.md

 I also removed every animation.
 Course data is loaded from local resources, so a fancy animation isn't masking any work.
 Users would just end up waiting, and they frequently [like to complain](http://www.marco.org/2013/08/27/along-for-the-ride) about how annoying pointless animations can be.

 I'm quite happy with the final design, but you won't catch me posting it on Dribbble, because it doesn't really follow any design trends.
+It's _ugly_.

 And that's a good thing.